benjburgess/benjburgess.github.io/index.md

 ---
-layout: home
-title: Ben Burgess
+title: "Ben Burgess"
 ---

-I'm currently putting this site together - check back in a few days!
+I'm currently putting this site together - check back in a few days!2